ItemConsulting/lib-xp-wsutil/README.md

 ## License ##

-This project is under the GPL v3.
+This project is under the Apache 2.0 license.
 For more information please read [LICENSE.txt](LICENSE.txt)

 ## Author ##